 Control of Predators and pests on the Farm

 There are many predators on the farm, usually those who most would not consider a threat at all.
 On the farm we don't kill a predator unless it is a threat to our livestock or livelihood.
 Unfortunately, this results in execution more often than not.
 Many city dwellers don't understand that control of species is absolutely necessary to survival as there are species that will take over and destroy all else.
 We can not simply let things run uncontrolled as invasive species has shown throughout history.

 - Domestic Dogs - Domestic Dogs, so-called pets, illegally allowed to run loose are the most dangerous threats to our livestock.
-Domestic dogs chase just about any animal including cattle, horses, goats, and sheep.
-This often results in severely injured livestock as in the process as they run through fences etc. Domestic dogs will also corner and kill livestock given the opportunity despite the fact that they usually aren't hungry.
+Domestic dogs chase just about any animal; cattle, horses, goats, sheep, and all wildlife.
+This often results in severely injured livestock as they run through fences etc while being chased.
+Domestic dogs will also corner and kill livestock given the opportunity despite the fact that they usually aren't hungry.
 Dog owners are 100% responsible for all damages to livestock caused by their dog.

 Despite the fact that Tennessee law prohibits it (T.C.A.
 44-8-408), irresponsible pet owners all to often simply let their dogs run free.
-When so called "pets" are allowed to run free, they often pack up with other neighborhood dogs and then wander around chasing livestock and other wildlife.
+When these "pets" are allowed to run free, they often pack up with other neighborhood dogs and then wander around chasing livestock and other wildlife.
 When dogs stray onto the farm, sometimes we shoot near them to scare them off which is usually effective, and many times they will not return.
 If we see domestic dogs on our property more than once, or chasing livestock we shoot to kill them on the spot and bury them promptly.
 The dog is dead because of its irresponsible and negligent human owner.
-It is these humans who are the real problem.
+It is the humans who are the real problem.